 1. Online Application

-After completing the online application process, you will receive a list of documents you must submit to TUM in hard copy by the application deadline.
+After completing the online application process, you will receive a list of documents you must submit to TUM by the application deadline.
+If you have questions concerning the required application documents, please contact the Student Service Centre.

 2. Application Requirements